 2. Delay Getting Social Security Benefits as Long as Possible

-To receive Social Security, you can retire any time between age 62 and 70.
+To receive Social Security benefits, you can retire any time between age 62 and 70.
 However, if you wait to take benefits past your full retirement age, the monthly amount you receive is increased by a certain percentage, depending on your date of birth and the number of months you delay.
 Keep in mind the benefit increase no longer applies when you reach age 70, so waiting longer than that to take Social Security does not offer you any further financial advantage.
 Learn more about delayed retirement credits and how you could increase your monthly Social Security benefit to boost this fixed source of income during your retirement.

 3. Reduce Your Retirement Expenses